amazerol/AvaloniaRibbon/README.md

 By downloading this project, you should be able to obtain the same result (don't use Avalonia 0.8.0 but the nightly build).

+# Update(23/06/2019)
+- In `App.xaml`, only one line of `<StyleInclude>` required -> update of the wiki
+- Add of the special button (top part : a button, lower part: a combobox)

+# Update (17/06/2019)
+- Control fully usable
+- NuGet done
+- Wiki written

+The remaining things to do :
+- implements more controls (especially TOGGLE button)
+- allow color stylesheets for a fully customizable control
+- take care of the resizing matter (I don't know how to do yet ...)

 # Update (16/06/2019)
 - Improvement of the look&feel of the ribbon
 - Update of the previous gif with new look&feel